Yevhenii-Web-dev/bprog-tasks/README.md

 ## How install project

 # Steps
-1. First you need cole all files to your server with command "git clone https://github.com/Yevhenii-Web-dev/bprog-tasks.git"
+1. First you need clone all files to your server with command "git clone https://github.com/Yevhenii-Web-dev/bprog-tasks.git"
 2. After that you need in file .env make connect to your DB
 3. Next create tables with command